WPManageNinja/paymattic-docs/docs/lms-integrations/how-to-integrate-lifterlms-in-wordpress-with-paymattic.md

 ## Enable LifterLMS Integration

-To learn how to enable LifterLMS integration, follow the steps with screenshots below –

 First, go to **Integrations** from the **Paymattic Navbar**, search for **LifterLms** through the search bar, and you will get the LifterLMS integration module.